We-Gold/gpxjs/README.md

 **This library currently does not include support for non-browser execution.**

-Right now, to use this in Node.js without a browser, you will need to use `jsdom`'s `DOMParser`.

-To use it in something like React Native, use [`advanced-html-parser`](https://github.com/AlenToma/advanced-html-parser/tree/main) instead.
+Right now, to use this in Node.js without a browser or in something like React Native, use [`xmldom-qsa`](https://www.npmjs.com/package/xmldom-qsa) instead.

 See instructions below on [how to use a custom DOM parser](#using-a-custom-dom-parser).